Validating the calibrated creation of heralded single photons: Introduction

-Here, we implement a parametric down-conversion (PDC) process in a periodically-poled potasium titanyl phosphate (PP-KTP) waveguide in the telecom wavelengths, which produces cross-polarized photon pairs with an optical mode number $<2$.
+Here, we implement a parametric down-conversion (PDC) process in a periodically-poled KTiOPO$_4$ (PP-KTP) waveguide in the telecom wavelengths, which produces cross-polarized photon pairs with an optical mode number $<2$.
 After the conventional characterization, we loss-tolerantly extract the mean photon-number and the photon-number parity of the heralded state just by counting coincidence and single counts.
-Our results show that both these values are utterly sensitive to the inevitable multi-photon contributions of the PDC process.
+Our results show that both these values are utterly sensitive to the inevitable multiphoton contributions of the PDC process.
 We provide a boundary for the value of the CAR, above which we can reliably generate heralded single photons and approach the ultimate negative limit of the photon-number parity.
-Altogether, our results show that the CAR can be employed as a calibration tool in the heralded state preparation and that one cannot solely rely on $g_{\text{h}}^{(2)}$, when determining the photon-number content of the heralded single photons.
+Furthermore, our results show that the CAR can be employed as a calibration tool in the heralded state preparation and that one cannot solely rely on the values of $g_{\text{h}}^{(2)}$, when determining the photon-number content of the heralded single photons.